intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/OpenCV-PeopleCounter/README.md

 ./OpenCV-PeopleCounter
 ```

-A window should pop up and when a person is detected, you'll see a green bounding box around the person.
-And the terminal displays the "People count" as a numerical value (for example, 2).
+Two windows should pop up on the desktop (one for the webcam video and a terminal window for displaying numerical values).
+When a person is detected, you'll see a green bounding box around that person.
+And the terminal displays the "People count" as an integer value (person count per frame).

 ![](./../../extras/people-counter/bounding-box-2.png)